What is Ozempic?

 - 2 mg Dose: Lowers A1C by about 1.8% on average.

-Lowering your A1C can help prevent diabetes complications like nerve damage, heart disease, and kidney problems.
+Lower A1C helps prevent diabetes complications like nerve damage, heart disease, and kidney problems.

-Both Mounjaro and Ozempic can cause gastrointestinal (GI) issues.
-These side effects are the most common and usually occur when you first start the medication or increase the dose.
+Both drugs can cause gastrointestinal (GI) issues, especially when you start the medication or increase the dose.

 Nausea: